MohamedKhalifa11/foods-api/README.md

 ## Usage

-Feel free to explore the JSON data and images for learning purposes or personal projects.
+**Fork it here on GitHub** and feel free to explore the JSON data and images for learning purposes or personal projects.
 If you find it useful, consider giving credit or linking back to this repository.

 ## License